The Dark Side of Gravity

-However, depending on $A(r)$ and $a(t)$, it is possible that no particular $r_{0}$ will eventually allow these terms to cross each other.
-Instead, we can have $A^{-1}(r_{0})A(t)=1$ but then the crossing can only happen and the primordial symmetry be recovered provided the field jumps from $A(t)$ to $1/A(t)$ at $r_{0}$.
-Such kind of discontinuity is believed to be at the origin of the Pioneer anomaly as explained in the previous section.
-Interestingly, $r_{0}$ should propagate to maintain:
+However, depending on the actual values taken by $A(r)$ and $A(t)$, it may happen that no particular $r_{0}$ eventually allows the crossing $A^{-1}(r_{0})A(t)=1$.
+Instead, we could have $A^{-1}(r_{0})A^{-1}(t)=1$ but this crossing can only occur provided the background jumps from $A(t)$ to $1/A(t)$ at $r_{0}$, a discontinuity believed to be at the origin of the Pioneer anomaly as explained in the previous section.
+To avoid further speculations at this point we may stick to the minimal view that discontinuities just occur to maintain connections (crossings) between conjugate metrics or, in other words, surfaces where the total feeled gravitational "potential" vanishes (or reaches a minimum in absolute value).
+Then, interestingly, because of the temporal evolution of $a(t)$, $r_{0}$ should propagate to maintain:

 Over a negligible timescale compared to the universe age and in the weak field approximation, the propagation time $t_{2}-t_{1}$ from $r_{1}$ to $r_{2}$ is given by: